sdydk/sdydk/README.md

 ### Other 📝
-<p>&nbsp&nbsp i like reading, running, and gym.
-So i will share some interesting event about me in this place.</p>
+<p>&nbsp&nbsp I usually like to read some book about Chinese history, running, and gym.
+So I will share some interesting thing about me in this place.</p>

 <!--
 **sdydk/sdydk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.